Let me brighten up your railway with this quick and cheap way of adding lights to your layout.

 They do require a power supply and wiring however and while I use them in various places on my layout I’m always on the look out for easier and cheaper options.

-It was while admiring the festive decorations Mrs. MRE was putting out, and some imitation candles she’d picked up in a local shop in particular, that a thought dawned on me.
+It was while admiring some lights Mrs. MRE was putting out, and some imitation candles she’d picked up in a local shop in particular, that a thought dawned on me.

-Basically, these are just an LED, battery and perhaps a few other bits and wires encased in a tea-light style package dressed up to look like a candle.
+At the prices they’re sold for, these candle lights can’t be more just an LED, battery and perhaps a few other bits and wires encased in a tea-light style package dressed up to look like a candle.

-They probably don’t have a long life and need turning on individually* but if you’re looking for a quick, simple and above all cheap way of bringing lights to your model railway buildings nothing can hold a candle to Christmas decorations.
+They probably don’t have a long life and need turning on individually* but if you’re looking for a quick, safe, simple and above all cheap way of bringing lights to your model railway buildings nothing can hold a candle to to them.